MySmile/sfchat/docs/source/MongoDB workflow/Conversation long-polling.rst

 Conversation long-polling
 =========================

 Conversation is based on long polling.
-Object "long-polling" in the "chat" collection contains attive long polling processes.
-It is essential to prevent runs several long polling after refresh chat page.
+Object "long-polling" in the "chat" collection contains active long polling processes.
+It is essential to prevent runs several long polling after refreshing chat page.

 Table below describes key points of long polling: